AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/filter-schema.md

 ---
-title: filterSchema Transform | API Mesh for Adobe Developer App Builder
+title: filterSchema | API Mesh for Adobe Developer App Builder
+description: Learn how to specify which schema elements to include or exclude with the filterSchema transform.
 ---

 # `filterSchema` transform